tenox7/wrp/README.md

 * Version 4.1 added sending keystrokes in to input boxes.
 You can now login to Gmail.
 Also now runs as a Docker container and on Cloud Run/Azure Containers.
 * Version 4.5 introduces rendering whole pages in to a single tall image with client scrolling.
 * Version 4.6 adds blazing fast gif encoding by [Hill Ma](https://github.com/mahiuchun).
+* Version 4.6.3 adds arm64 / aarch64 Docker container support - you can run it on Raspberry PI!

 ## Credits